-Controller may temporarily fault Open if only one decoder is connected to the two-wire path, since standby current may fluctuate below the minimum.
+Controller may temporarily fault Open if less than three decoders are connected to the two-wire path, since standby current may fluctuate below the minimum.
 Correct by either waiting 5 minutes for line to stabilize, or connecting a second decoder.